Skip to content

 parsers

 The parsers also provide a parser for CSV.
-Returns undefined for invalid inputs.
-It supports files and parsing options.
+It returns undefined for invalid inputs and supports files and parsing options.

 const rows = parsers.CSV(env.files[0])